Boolean694/BrandNewSubway/README.md

 - Maisha: Wrote code to draw a line between stations and figured our how to place a station on the map.

 #### 29.05
-- Julian: Didn't code much but calculated math for station order/line display after infill station placement.
-- Maisha: Made the size of the stations smaller and changed its colors.
-I also started working on displaying the station info when clicking on a station on the map and deleting a station.
+- We worked on technical difficulties.

 #### 30.05
 - Julian: Fixed bugs involving wrong station placement (when user clicks on existing stn), station display bugs.
+- Maisha: Made the size of the stations smaller and changed its colors.

+#### 31.05
+- Julian:
 - Maisha: